SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/legacy-ftl-workflows.md

 <p class="warning"><strong>Tip:</strong> The Legacy FTL Workflow format is our
-older, more verbose workflow language based on the DAX format from the Pegasus project with embeded FreeMarker template code (for loops, if statements, etc).
+older, more verbose workflow language based on the DAX format from the Pegasus project with embedded FreeMarker template code (for loops, if statements, etc).
 Just to be completely clear, we highly recommend new workflow development use the Java Workflow syntax instead.
 It is far more succinct and powerful.
-The only disadvantage of the Java workflow langauge is the fact that it must be compiled after editing.
+The only disadvantage of the Java workflow language is the fact that it must be compiled after editing.
 The FTL workflow language is interpreted at runtime so no compilation is needed.</p>

-This document really focuses on the format of the FLT workflow langauge.
+This document really focuses on the format of the FLT workflow language.
 For more information about the entire workflow bundle please see the [Developer Tutorial](/docs/3-getting-started/developer-tutorial/).
 You should read this guide before this page.